2023-09-12 09:41:00

 You have retired from the field since 2020.
 How is your new life going?

 Dan Carter: My life is very nice I must say!
 It’s been two and a half years since I stopped my career and I have quietly moved into the new chapter of my life.
-In this way, writing a book helped me to envisage what my daily life would be like after rugby, particularly with regard to my new objectives.
+In this way, writing a book helped me to envisage what my daily life would be like following rugby, particularly with regard to my new objectives.
 When I was playing, I wanted to be the best rugby player and when rugby stopped, I had to redefine what was going to motivate me going forward and what I had to do to get there.
 I then discovered how much I wanted to help people in their everyday lives.
 This is why I compiled a book into ten lessons where I share my experience and what I learned to contribute something.
 Not only to athletes, but also to businessmen, leaders and more generally to those who want to be better than yesterday.

-You write in your book that you were always anxious about the idea of stopping rugby.
+You write in your book that you were always anxious regarding the idea of stopping rugby.
 Was it the fact of not having played a match during your last contract in 2020 with the Auckland Blues that made you understand that the time had come?

-DC: The first time I thought about quitting rugby was in 2013!
+DC: The first time I thought regarding quitting rugby was in 2013!
 I had several injuries and I thought my body was telling me to stop.
 Fortunately, I did not make this decision and I had great success, at Racing 92, in Japan and in the national team, notably with this second World Cup in a row in 2015.
 But I always felt during these years that all this would soon end.
-I knew I couldn’t play forever.
+I knew I mightn’t play forever.
 So yes, I wanted to play as long as possible and often.
 When I got injured and thought maybe it was time to stop, I ended up motivating myself to keep going.
 In 2020, there was the pandemic and confinement.
 I was with my family and I realized there was something to life above rugby.
-I have four children, I needed to spend more time with them and stop wanting to continue this 18-year path into professional rugby again and again.
+I have four children, I needed to spend more time with them and stop wanting to continue this 18-year path into professional rugby once more and once more.
 This is more what motivated my decision to stop.

 I had a lot of doubts and fears when I stopped playing rugby